Molar concentration

-Molar concentration (also called molarity, amount concentration or substance concentration) is a measure of the concentration of a chemical species, in particular of a solute in a solution, in terms of amount of substance per unit volume of solution.
-In chemistry, the most commonly used unit for molarity is the number of moles per liter, having the unit symbol mol/L or mol/dm3 in SI unit.
-A solution with a concentration of 1 mol/L is said to be 1 molar, commonly designated as 1 M.
+Molar concentration (also called amount-of-substance concentration or molarity) is the number of moles of solute per liter of solution.
+Specifically, It is a measure of the concentration of a chemical species, in particular, of a solute in a solution, in terms of amount of substance per unit volume of solution.
+In chemistry, the most commonly used unit for molarity is the number of moles per liter, having the unit symbol mol/L or mol/dm3 (1000 mol/m3) in SI units.
+Molar concentration is often depicted with square brackets around the substance of interest; for example with the hydronium ion [H3O+] = 4.57 x 10-9 mol/L.

 Definition

 Molar concentration or molarity is most commonly expressed in units of moles of solute per litre of solution.
 For use in broader applications, it is defined as amount of substance of solute per unit volume of solution, or per unit volume available to the species, represented by lowercase $c$: